reidmilo/Portfolio/README.md

 # About Me

-Hello, I'm Oliver Reidmiller, a third-year senior at Dickinson College in Carlisle, PA.
+Hello, I'm Oliver Reidmiller, a graduating senior at Dickinson College in Carlisle, PA.
 Originally from New Jersey, I am currently studying Data Analytics with minors in Economics and Music.
 My academic journey has been shaped by a diverse set of interests, and I'm actively engaged in various data analytics projects focused on the intersection of music, gender and sexuality studies, kinesiology, and economics.

 ---